Japan National Football Team

 - Best World Cup result: Round of 16 in 2002, 2010, 2018, and 2022

 Japan are likely to keep a compact midfield structure and use quick, technical support around the front line.
 Their best version comes when Kubo and Mitoma can receive early and attack unsettled defenders.
-Fans can follow the evolving shape through dedicated fixture pages and updated group standings.
+Supporters can follow the evolving shape through dedicated fixture pages and updated group standings.

 | GK | Zion Suzuki |